INSTRUCTIONS FOR AUTHORS

 E-mail address: jhes-eb_at_jhes-jp.com, please replace “_at_” with “@”.

-The manuscript must be generally arranged in the following order: title page, abstract, text, acknowledgments, references, figures, figure legends, illustrations and tables.
-Membership in the Human-Environment System is not a prerequisite for publication.
+The manuscript must be generally arranged in the following order: paper type, title page, abstract, text, acknowledgments, references, figures, figure legends, illustrations and tables.
+The paper types are categorized into following four: original article, review article, technical report, and short communication.
+It is necessary to declare a category for which the author(s) wish to request review at the time of submission.
+Membership in Japanese Society of Human-Environment System is not a prerequisite for publication.
 Units used in the text, figures and tables are based on the SI system.

 2. TEXT

 The text should be typed single-spaced, with 30 mm margins on all sides, on one side only of A4 size (215 mm x 280 mm).
 A font must be Times New Roman and its size of 12 points is preferred.
 Pages should be numbered in the upper right hand corner.
-When a paper is accepted, authors are requested to submit a MS word file of the final manuscript with figures, tables and photos via e-mail or on appropriate ways.
+When a paper is accepted, authors are requested to submit a MS word and pdf files of the final manuscript with figures, tables and photos via e-mail.

 Authors are strongly recommended to use the English language editing services before submission of the manuscript to eliminate possible grammatical or spelling errors and to conform to correct scientific English.